 Cardiovascular–Pulmonary Presentation Assignment

 The student will develop a Microsoft PowerPoint presentation on a cardiovascular–pulmonary disorder/disease discussed in the McCance text.
 The presentation must provide information about the incidence, prevalence, and pathophysiology of the disease/disorder to the cellular level.
 The presentation must educate professional nurses on assessment and care/treatment specific to this disorder.
 Patient education for management, cultural, and spiritual considerations for care must also be addressed.
 The presentation must specifically address how the disease/disorder affects one of the following age groups: infant/child, adult, or elderly.
 The presentation must be at least 15 slides (excluding the title and reference slides) and include 3 to 5 scholarly sources published within the last 5 years and cited in current APA format.

-Each quiz will cover the Reading & Study material.
+Each quiz will cover the Learn material.
 Each quiz is open-book and open-notes, contains 15 multiple-choice questions, and has a time limit of 30 minutes.

-The Final Exam will cover the Reading & Study material from Modules/Weeks 1–6.
-The exam will consist of 25 multiple-choice questions and 1 essay question, be open-book and open-notes, and have a time limit of 1 hour and 30 minutes.
+The Final Comprehensive Review will cover the Learn materials from Module 1: Week 1 — Module 6: Week 6.
+The quiz will consist of 25 multiple-choice questions and 1 essay question, be open-book and open-notes, and have a time limit of 1 hour and 30 minutes.